urstrulykkr/Robo-Search/README.md

 # Robo-Search
-A react-app to display random animated robo images using third-party API.
+A react-app to display random animated robo images using robo API.